 Another great tip is to buy a skip-the-line ticket.
 It does cost 5 euros more, however, this will keep time in hot and boring queues to an absolute minimum.
 That leaves more time to explore the Acropolis!

 The absolute best ticket to pre-purchase is a Skip-the-line ticket that you download to your phone.
 This doesn’t have to be exchanged for a “real” paper ticket at kiosk hundreds of meters away from the Acropolis entrance.

 The Acropolis is amazing, but the experience is not as great when there’s a sea of people and searing heat.
 Not only is it uncomfortable, but there’s also the difficulty of trying to capture some great photos when every square inch is crawling with visitors!

-The Acropolis is so popular that it’s pretty much impossible to visit without sharing it with at least a few other eager visitors!
+The Acropolis is so popular that it’s pretty much impossible to visit without sharing it with at least a few other travelers!
 However, with a bit of pre-planning, you can see it at its best.

-The Acropolis is at its busiest around 10 am to 2 pm, which is when the cruise ships and day-trippers arrive.
+The Acropolis is at its busiest from 10 am to 2 pm, which is when the cruise ships and day-trippers arrive.
 You can beat them to it by arriving as early as possible.
-The site opens at 8 am, so I recommend arriving at 7:30 am so you can be near the front of the line.
+The site opens at 8 am, so I recommend arriving at 7:30 am to be near the front of the line.

-If you aren’t able to visit early, the next best option is to go in the late afternoon when the crowds have thinned.
-The Acropolis stays open quite late, especially in summer, so you can visit after 5 pm to have a calmer and more enjoyable experience.
+If you can’t visit early, the next best option is to go in the late afternoon when the crowds have thinned.
+The Acropolis stays open quite late, especially in summer, so you can visit after 5 pm for a calmer and more enjoyable experience.